omarabdiwali/codenexus-ai/README.md

 **Note**:
  - Ensure Python is in your system PATH for Agent Mode functionality.
  - Local development debugging available via `F5` in VSCode.
+ - Ensure that the Ollama model is pulled before its use in the extension.